Martin Cedidla

 Martin Cedidla (born 22 November 2001) is a Czech professional footballer who plays as a defender for FK Jablonec and the Czech Republic national team.

 Club career

 Cedidla played for all the youth teams of FC Zlín.
 He made his Czech First League debut for Zlín on 27 April 2019, at the age of 17, in their 3–0 away loss against Mladá Boleslav.
 Since then, Cedidla has played regularly for Zlín and at the age of 21 has already played over 100 league matches.
+On 10 May 2026, at the age of 24, Cedidla became the youngest player in the history of the Czech First League with 200 matches played.

 On 18 August 2022, Cedidla was banned for five matches by LFA Disciplinary commission after he injured Ewerton in the match against Slavia Prague.

 International career

 Cedidla played for the U18–U21 Czech Republic national teams.
 His six appearances for the Czech Republic U21 team included one match at the 2023 UEFA European Under-21 Championship.
 On 8 September 2025, he debuted for the Czech Republic national football team in a 1–1 friendly draw against Saudi Arabia.